 - Can we make products at a price people will actually pay?
 This seriously scraps most eco-friendly fabric

 - Can we source it in an incremental way that means we don't need to over-invest in one particular colour or pattern?
+For example, can we order 10m rather than 1000m?
 This seriously scraps a bunch of other eco-friendly options.

 - Can we make it in a cost-effective and repeatable way?
-For a long time we have considered if we could use waste clothing to make wraps, and this consideration makes that tricky.
+For a long time we have considered if we could use waste clothing to make wraps (using waste material is our nirvana!), but this consideration makes that tricky.

 Here are some excellent sources we have found to help inform and direct us in our search for the ideal eco-friendly fabrics so far:

 How To Choose The Most Eco-Friendly Fabric For Your Garment - by the most excellent Common Objective, who are working to help make fashion more sustainable

 A guide to Sustainable Fabrics - by Good on You

 A wealth of information on sourcing more sustainable textiles - by the Textile Exchange